alisw/AliPhysics/PWG/EMCAL/READMEemcCorrections.txt

 // Set the user configuration file, assuming that your file is called "userConfiguration.yaml" and is located in
 // the current directory.
 This also supports alien:// paths! correctionTask->SetUserConfigurationFilename("userConfiguration.yaml");
-// Initialize the configuration files in the correction task
+// Initialize the configuration and corrections in the correction task
-// It is EXTREMELY important to run this function in your run macro! correctionTask->InitializeConfiguration();
+// It is EXTREMELY important to run this function in your run macro! correctionTask->Initialize();
 ~~~

 Don't forget to also load the macro with: